 Forest Lake and South St. Paul also own and operate reliever airports in the region.
 South St. Paul is a long-established municipal airport and has operated as a reliever in the regional system for decades.
 Forest Lake airport was started as a private airport with a turf runway and has been a public airport since 1998.
-This runway was paved in 2016 along with a new taxiway in the airport's effort to be included in the National Plan of Integrated Airport Systems.
-The airport has not been added to the federal system, it may not be likely that the airport is added to the federal system, however efforts continue.
-Two private special-purpose airports (private seaplane bases) operate in the region in addition to multiple private turf runways for agricultural and recreation activities.
+Their runway was paved in 2016 along with a new taxiway in the airport's effort to be included in the National Plan of Integrated Airport Systems.
+The airport has not been added to the federal system and may not be in the future, however, efforts continue.
+Two private special-purpose airports (private seaplane bases) operate in the region in addition to multiple private turf runways for agricultural and recreational activities.